jnaidu/Identity/Invite_an_organization.md

 ![](oi-3.png)

 ## Result
-You have successfully invited a user to register for access.
+You have successfully invited an organization to register for access.